toshsan/php-rest/README.md

 php-rest
 ========

-A rest client for PHP to make consuming rest api easier.
-This library will automatically decode response to json where response content type is `application/json`.
-JSON is used by most modern rest services for serialization.
-So you can focus on your application code without worrying for decoding.
+A rest client to make consuming rest services easier in PHP.
+This library will automatically decode json response to php array where response content type is `application/json`.
+JSON serialization is used in most modern rest services.
+So you can focus on your application code without worrying about decoding your self.

-This library depends on php5_curl library.
+This library depends on *php5 curl* library.
 You can install it using `sudo apt-get install php5-curl` or `yum install php5-curl`

 The constructor takes an optional base url, this makes consuming api from a single source much easier.